spiral/docs/framework/container.md

 });
 ```

 > Container will provide itself as first argument to binded function.
+To be changed.

 We can also bind one class implementation to another (make sure binded class extends target), this can allow you to mock some functionality, test or
 even change application behaviour: